- Posted on: 05 Jun, 2024

 Our timing belt Technician replaces, on average, a timing belt kit 2 or 3 times a week.
 He has the experience and the specialist tools to hand, carrying out the most intricate of timing belt replacements.

-When you carry out a repair to a car that has had a previous repair, e.g timing belt replacement, the trained eye focuses on the quality of that last repair.
+When you repair a car that has had a previous repair, e.g. timing belt replacement, the trained eye focuses on the quality of that last repair.
 A nut or bolt not replaced from the kit, retaining studs corroded or threads stripped and nuts rounded off or even missing are all things reviewed and reported.

 The main cause of the failure was due to the water pump bearing collapsing.
 This allowed the timing belt to move outwards towards the front of the car catching the water pump pulley guide, (see image with water pump, centre of picture, black pulley).